top of page

 Reviews

 "This is the kind of book that once you start, you can’t put down.
 Pippa’s memoir on growing up as a Jehovah’s Witness recounts in honest, moving detail what happens to a child when her family suffers deep trauma, not once, but twice.
 Her relatives surround her with love, and initially, her religion provides the structure she needs to survive her childhood.
-Her first marriage, however, starts to erode her belief systems, and the outside world penetrates enough that she begins to question her faith.
+Her first marriage, however, starts to erode her belief system, and the outside world penetrates enough that she begins to question her faith.
 This is a unique coming of age story that shows how a child grows into a curious, courageous adult and finds her place in the world."

 SALLY MCCLELLAN